First Car to Learn to Drive a Stick Shift

 eVox is an unique 360 degree, CGI, VR automotive photography studio.
 We photographed every new car that came out on the market, put it into a library and licensed it to car shopping portals.
 We also did tons of custom work for OEMs.
 As such, I saw almost every new car that came out in America up close and personal during the early 2000’s including pre-productions, customs and collectibles like one of 75 made Aston Martin DB4 GTs.

 Pebble Beach Concours d’ Elegance.
-The first time I went to Pebble Beach was in 1988 and subsequently in total I’ve soaked it up a half dozen times.
+The first time I went to Pebble Beach was in 1988 and subsequently, in total, I’ve soaked it up a half dozen times.
 But in 2005 it was special.
 Old friend Aaron Robinson from the days of working at Automobile, former Executive Editor of Car and Driver now at Hagerty, invited me to tag along.
 I asked if it was ok to bring my dad who flew out from Michigan to join us.
 We drove our Bertone and Pininfarina styled Italians from LA to Monterey and stayed in the Pebble Beach Lodge overlooking the 18th fairway.
 Over the weekend we attended fancy dinners and PR events.
 It was glorious.

 Founded Motor Car Market Magazine